Hibis5946/Image-forensics-and-similarity-analysis-of-the-haunted-places-dataset-using-NASA-JPL-ImageSpace/README.md

 <br>Wait 15 to 30 seconds, then check:
 <br>docker ps

-Make sure all required containers (mongo, solr, girder, imagecat) are up.
+# Make sure all required containers (mongo, solr, girder, imagecat) are up.

-Then run:
+<br>Then run:
 <br>cd ~/image_space/scripts/deploy
 <br>sh ./imagespace/enable-imagespace.sh

-✅ Now that you have set up your containers and run the necessary setup script, the next steps are typically:

-Verify that all services are running: Ensure that all containers are up and running by checking the status with: docker ps
-This should show you the containers related to ImageSpace, such as imagespace-girder, imagespace-solr, imagespace-mongo, etc., as running.

-Check the logs for any issues: If any container is not starting correctly, check its logs for detailed error messages: docker logs <container_name>
+# Check the logs for any issues: If any container is not starting correctly, check its logs for detailed error messages:
-For example:
+<br>docker logs <container_name>
-docker logs imagespace-girder
+<br>docker logs imagespace-girder

-✅ Test the environment: Once the services are confirmed to be up:
+# Test the environment: Once the services are confirmed to be up:
 Girder should be accessible on the port mapped in your docker-compose.yml (e.g., port 8989).
 Solr should be accessible at port 8983.
 MongoDB should be running correctly.